Last updated on February 17th, 2023 at 06:43 am

 Gorgeous Cannon Beach, Oregon has always been one of my favorite places to visit in Oregon.
 The beach was named after a naval cannon that washed up after a shipwreck way back in the 1840’s, and is a pretty famous place in the world.

-Not only was one of my favorite childhood classic movies, The Goonies, filmed here but to no surprise, it was also listed in 2013 as one of the 21 Best Beaches In The World by National Geographic.
+Not only was one of my favorite childhood classic movies The Goonies filmed here, but to no surprise, it was also listed in 2017 as one of the 21 Best Beaches In The World by National Geographic.

 Probably one of the most photographed places on the Oregon Coast is the iconic Haystack Rock, and this eye candy alone is enough reason to make the trip here.

 Haystack Rock (Photo by Danielle Denham / thePDXphotographer)

 Cannon Beach Oregon Travel Guide

 This 235-foot sea stack has taken the prize for one of the tallest intertidal sea stacks in the world.
 When the tide is low enough, you can walk right up to the base.
 Between October and May, the pace of coastal tourism decreases dramatically, and it’s one of the best times to visit for wildlife lovers, outdoor enthusiasts, and for anyone just looking to get away for the weekend to enjoy some small-town charm.